RHNT-FX/MRPACKtoZIP/README.md

-MRPACK to ZIP Converter 🚀📦
+# MRPACK to ZIP Converter 🚀📦

-A powerful Java-based tool designed to seamlessly convert Modrinth `.mrpack` modpacks into standard `.zip` files compatible with Minecraft Java Edition.
-This project simplifies modpack management by extracting all mods, configurations, and assets from `.mrpack` archives and repackaging them into a widely supported `.zip` format.
-Ideal for modpack creators and players who want easy installation and sharing without compatibility issues.
-Built with performance and reliability in mind, this converter supports smooth handling of modpack contents while preserving file integrity.
-Enhance your Minecraft modding workflow with MRPACK to ZIP! 🎮🛠️✨

-Features:
+Convert your Modrinth `.mrpack` Minecraft modpacks into standard `.zip` files effortlessly with this Java GUI tool!
+Perfect for players and modpack creators who want to manage and share their modpacks outside Modrinth.

+---

+## 🎯 What is this?

+This Java application extracts all files from a `.mrpack` archive and repackages them into a `.zip` archive, preserving the folder structure and contents.
+It uses a simple graphical interface to select input and output files, making it easy for anyone to use.

+---

+## 🚀 Features

-- Fast and reliable conversion from `.mrpack` to `.zip`
+- **Simple GUI file selectors** for input `.mrpack` and output `.zip`
-- Preserves all mod files and configurations intact
+- **Preserves directory structure** inside the archive
-- Cross-platform compatibility thanks to Java
+- **Cross-platform** thanks to Java
-- Simple usage for both developers and gamers
-- Facilitates modpack sharing and installation outside Modrinth

-Perfect for anyone looking to bridge Modrinth modpacks with traditional Minecraft modding tools! 🌟🗂️
+- **Lightweight and fast** conversion process
+- **Console messages** to track progress and errors

+---

+## 🛠️ How to Use

+1. **Run the program** (compile and execute the Java file `MrpackToZipConverter.java`).
+2. A file chooser dialog will appear - **select your `.mrpack` file**.
+3. Next, choose the **destination and name for the output `.zip` file**.
+4. The program will convert the `.mrpack` to `.zip` and print a success message.
+5. Use the resulting `.zip` file as needed!

+---